AKSM-TFT/Idea-Vault-Web/README.md

 # Idea Vault

 A full-stack personal idea management app.
 Capture, browse, and manage your project ideas — each stored with a title, summary, and full markdown content — backed by a REST API and a clean React UI.
+The ideas are generated via MCP server that can be connected to LLM such as Claude, Gemini, etc.

 ---